 Release Success Rate

 This is the ratio of accepted vs. rejected releases from the customer.
 Encourages partnership between team & customer.
-End goal is a high percentage of accepted releases due to effective process, consensus on done criteria & feedback loops.
+The end goal is a high percentage of accepted releases due to effective process, consensus on done criteria & feedback loops.

-Shows the amount of time required to release the product to production environment.
-Used to establish consensus on sustainable cost/time for a production release, with the end goal of sufficient automation to reduce time/cost for desired level of business agility.
+Shows the amount of time required to release the product to the production environment.
+Used to establish a consensus on sustainable cost/time for a production release, with the end goal of sufficient automation to reduce time/cost for the desired level of business agility.

-The metric displays the amount of time since the team last released their product to end users.
-Getting product in the hands of users allows teams to integrate more user feedback into development activities and build the “right” product.
+The metric displays the amount of time since the team last released their product to end-users.
+Getting the product in the hands of users allows teams to integrate more user feedback into development activities and build the “right” product.